2 min read

 Banket

-As a gift at my Wedding Shower in late 1972, Mrs. Tazelaar gifted me with the recipe card shown above.
-I'm convinced she thought I would carry on the traditional and make sure my Dad always had some each Christmas.
-Unfortunately, it was several years before I attempted making it – I simply didn't feel qualified since pastry was never my forte.
+As a gift at my wedding shower in late 1971, Mrs. Tazelaar blessed me with the recipe card shown above.
+I'm convinced she thought I would carry on the tradition and make sure my Dad always had Banket each Christmas.
+Unfortunately, it was several years before I actually attempted making it – I simply didn't feel qualified since pastry was never my forte.

 This is not an easy recipe, but although it's time-consuming, it's worth every ounce of energy needed to prepare this amazing Dutch pastry.
 If you should attempt to make it, please let me know how it turns out for you!